-Tips to calm your mind during Coronavirus – from psychologists
+Tips to calm your mind – from psychologists

 So, let’s start by saying it’s very normal if you’re feeling stressed or anxious at the moment.
-There’s still a lot of uncertainty surrounding Coronavirus and how this might end up impacting us.
 Anxiety itself is characterised by a feeling of vulnerability in the world – and it’s only normal that we feel vulnerable right now.

 In many ways, anxiety can actually be beneficial in moments like this.
 It’s what spurs us on to take the necessary precautions that help stop the spread of the virus – washing our hands regularly, limiting social contact etc.